 If you have a chest infection, you should:

-- Drink lots of fluid to prevent your body getting dry (dehydration) and to help keep the mucus in your lungs thin and easier to cough up.
+- Drink lots of fluid to prevent your body becoming lacking in fluids (dehydrated) and to help keep the mucus in your lungs thin and easier to cough up.

 - Inhale steam vapour, perhaps with added menthol.
 This can help to clear the mucus from your chest.